 Whitney Stadium had a charm.
 The Hank (Dickinson’s Henry Biesiot Activity Center, now named after former Dickinson State Coach Hank Biesiot) is just a great place for high school and college football.
 From the seating to the press box, it’s well done with easy access in and out and throughout during games.
 The Blue Hawks are southwest North Dakota’s team and fans flock from the small towns to games.
 It gets the nod because it’s outdoors, and the people create a family atmosphere.
 It's also home to Dickinson High School and Dickinson Trinity.

-A six-time national champion can make even the big barn a fun place to watch the game.
+A seven-time national champion can make even the big barn a fun place to watch the game.
 True, you need field glasses in the upper reaches to get a close view, but have you ever been to a large stadium where you don’t?
-The exploits of Carson Wentz and Jim Kleinsasser were clear, even from the cheap seats.
+The exploits of Carson Wentz, Easton Stick and even famous University of North Dakota rival JJim Kleinsasser (of Carrington) were crystal clear, even from the cheap seats.

 Another nice outdoor facility, this one on the bluffs above the Missouri River.
 Counting the grassy knoll that surrounds the field, there is seating for many tens of thousands should Alabama and LSU ever play there (joke).
 Because of its size, you don’t have to sit next to anyone you don’t want to, which is important given it also is home to three high schools.
 And the view is great.

 A cozy indoor facility called home by the University of North Dakota football team.
 Great sightlines, a successful team and a strong fan base make this a nice venue in which to watch the Fighting Hawks play.
 And you never need sunscreen or a coat.
 Perfect.

 Duane Carlson Stadium